The Rambler (album)

-The Rambler is the 56th album by American country singer Johnny Cash, released in 1977 on Columbia Records.
+The Rambler is an album by American country singer Johnny Cash, released in 1977 on Columbia Records.
 A concept album about travelling, its songs, in between, include dialogue between Cash and hitchhikers picked up or other people he meets during the album's cross-country trip.
 It is the last, and one of the few Johnny Cash albums to only feature songs written by Cash himself.
 It is also his last non-religious concept album, and was included on the Bear Family box set Come Along and Ride This Train.
 The Rambler reached #31 on the country album charts; the two singles, "Lady" and "After the Ball", had minor chart success.